vexxhost/magnum-cluster-api/docs/user/getting-started.md

 deploying a Kubernetes cluster in under 5 minutes.
 However, there are several factors that can slow down the deployment process:

 * **Operating system image size**
   The average size of the operating system image is around 4 GB.
 The image needs to be downloaded to each node before deploying the cluster, and the download speed depends on the network connection.
 The compute service caches images locally, so the initial cluster deployment is slower than subsequent deployments.

 * **Network connectivity**
   When the cluster goes up, it needs to pull all the container images from the container registry.
-By default, it will pull all the images from the `quay.io/vexxhost` registry.
+By default, it will pull all the images from the upstream registries.
 If you have a slow network connection, you can use a local registry to speed up the deployment process and read more about pointing to it in the [Labels](labels.md#images) section.

 !!! note